Vella Pillay: Activism

-During Pillay's time at the University of the Witwatersrand, he was a member of the Federation of Progressive Students and was a participant in the Transvaal Indian Congress.
+During Pillay's time at the University of the Witwatersrand, he was a member of the Progressive Students Federation and was a participant in the Transvaal Indian Congress.
 Early on, he led a protest of municipal tenants to the Johannesburg City Council, when their water supply was disconnected because of their inability to pay the required fees.
 His protest resulted in the restoration of the water supply to the municipal tenants.
 He was a member of the South African Communist Party (SACP) and became involved with the leadership of the South African Indian Congress.
 At the SACP he met influential African leaders including Nelson Mandela, Walter Sisulu, Oliver Tambo and the then President of the African National Congress, Alfred Bitini Xuma.
-During the 1940s Pillay joined the resistance to the Pegging Act, 1943, later to be incorporated in apartheid legislation, which included the Group Areas Act that discriminated against Indians.
+During the 1940s Pillay joined the resistance to the Pegging Act of 1943, later to be incorporated in apartheid legislation, which included the Group Areas Act that discriminated against Indians.
 He campaigned against the act, which limited the ability of Indians to hold residence and own property outside of designated regions, and led a protest against the South African pass laws that restricted movement of black and coloured South Africans.